Sponsoring website: Emergency Boot CD

 echo.

-echo SIrun.bat for me to work.
+echo location in order for this batch file to work.

 echo.